hash-ir/chill-me-out/README.md

 # Chill Me Out!
 Coding is fun!
 But sometimes, stressful.
-How do you manage stress?
+How do you manage that stress?
 What if your IDE could cheer you up while you code?
 Pretty cool, right!
-That’s when **Chill Me Out!** dives in.
-Get real-time insights on your stress levels in your IDE.
+That’s where **Chill Me Out!** dives in.
+Get real-time insights on your stress levels in IntelliJ IDE.

 <p align="center">
   <img width="460" height="300" src="https://www.narayanahealth.org/blog/wp-content/uploads/2019/06/shutterstock_777016792-Converted-01.jpg">